OsamaM0/FullyRag/frontend/README.md

-# PolyRAG Frontend Application
+# FullyRAG Frontend Application

-**Streamlit-based chat interface for PolyRAG - Interactive AI research assistant**
+**Streamlit-based chat interface for FullyRAG - Interactive AI research assistant**

-This is the frontend application for PolyRAG, providing a beautiful and intuitive chat interface for interacting with the AI research assistant.
+This is the frontend application for FullyRAG, providing a beautiful and intuitive chat interface for interacting with the AI research assistant.
 Built with Streamlit, it offers real-time streaming responses, PDF viewing with annotations, conversation management, and more.

 ## 🚀 Features